Ever wonder why the U.S. dollar strengthens both in times of tough luck and when the economy is booming like a Taylor Swift single?

 The dollar appreciates due to economic growth.

 Lastly, a smile begins to form as the U.S. economy sees the light at the end of the tunnel.

-In other words, the greenback begins to appreciate as the U.S. economy enjoys stronger GDP growth and expectations of interest rate hikes increase.
+In other words, the Greenback begins to appreciate as the U.S. economy enjoys stronger GDP growth and expectations of interest rate hikes increase (relative to other countries).

 So will the Dollar Smile Theory hold true?